elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 ---

-### What are the two basic Boolean conversion rules in JavaScript?
+### In the context of Boolean conversion, which values evaluate to false, and which values evaluate to true?

 <details>
   <summary><strong>View Answer:</strong></summary>